drycc/workflow/src/managing-workflow/production-deployments.md

 If all router pods in your cluster become unavailable then you will be unable to access the workflow API or any deployed applications.
-To reduce the potential of this happening it is recommended that you scale the deis-router Deployment to run more than one router pod.
-This can be accomplished by running `kubectl --namespace=deis scale --replicas=2 deployment/deis-router`
+To reduce the potential of this happening it is recommended that you scale the drycc-router Deployment to run more than one router pod.
+This can be accomplished by running `kubectl --namespace=drycc scale --replicas=2 deployment/drycc-router`

 ## Using on-cluster registry with CNI

 If you are using [CNI](https://github.com/containernetworking/cni) for managing container network, you cannot use `hostPort` notation due to [this issue](https://github.com/kubernetes/kubernetes/issues/23920).
-In this case you could enable CNI for `deis-registry-proxy` by setting `use_cni` variable to `true` inside `values.yaml` or by adding `--set global.use_cni=true` to `helm`'s args.
+In this case you could enable CNI for `drycc-registry-proxy` by setting `use_cni` variable to `true` inside `values.yaml` or by adding `--set global.use_cni=true` to `helm`'s args.

 ## Running Workflow with RBAC